AngeloDUF/projectmanagement26/projectmanagement-main/README.md

 - **GraphQL:** A data query language and runtime for executing queries by using a type system you define for your data.
 - **MongoDB:** A NoSQL database used for storing JSON-like documents with optional schemas.
 - **MySQL:** A relational database management system based on SQL – Structured Query Language.
-- **Google Cloud Pub/Sub:** A messaging service for event-driven systems and analytics.
+- **AWS SNS/SQS:** Amazon Simple Notification Service (SNS) and Simple Queue Service (SQS) for event-driven messaging and queue-based workflows.
 - **JWT (JSON Web Token):** A compact, URL-safe means of representing claims to be transferred between two parties.

 ## 🏁 Setup Instructions <a name = "setup-instructions"></a>